DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

 # Introduction to NifVector graphs

-Similar to word embeddings NifVector graph vector embeddings are defined from words and phrases (multiwords) and the contexts in which they occur.
-The main difference from traditional word embeddings is that here no dimensionality reduction whatsoever is applied.
+The NifVector graph embeddings described here are defined from words and phrases (multiwords) and the contexts in which these words and phrases occur in a document corpus.
+The main difference to traditional word embeddings is that here no dimensionality reduction is applied; and there is no model created with real-valued embeddings.
+Instead, the NifVector graph embeddings consist of the original sets of the contexts in which phrases occur.
+They are derived directly from the corpus itself without any transformation.
 This enables to obtain some understanding about why certain word are found to be close to each other.

 ```python
 import os, sys, logging